wso2/docs-is/en/docs/deploy/change-the-hostname.md

     By default, both the My Account and the Console Applications use the `localhost:9443` domain within the callback URL.
-When you change the hostname, the WSO2 Identity Server will not be running on the `localhost:9443` domian and these values will not automatically change hence you should manually change the callback URLs to use the new hostname.
+When you change the hostname, the WSO2 Identity Server will not be running on the `localhost:9443` domian and these values will not automatically change.
+Hence, you should manually change the callback URLs to use the new hostname.

     To edit the default system applications such as My Account and Console, the following configuration should be added